lifaon74/rx-dom/README.md

 We may conclude that current frameworks are pretty efficient, but are not as optimized as they could be.
 **rx-dom** tries to do better by conciliating an elegant syntax with maximal performances.

-The learning curve about [observables](https://github.com/lifaon74/rx-js-light) is a little longer, and may seems tricky or unnecessary, but once you're comfortable with this principle, you'll fully enjoy the potential, and the performances they provide:
+For new incomers, learning [observables](https://github.com/lifaon74/rx-js-light) may be discouraging, as it is a totally different manner to think your code, but once you're comfortable with this principle, you'll fully enjoy the potential, and the performances they provide:

 - fewer errors, especially on computed properties